JazzMaster/MasterMyVMs/README.md

 			(I would still advise backporting the changes in the sourcecode and rebuilding)

 		3- crack out the old textbooks(or dig thru your memory banks) because this is as "real" as it gets.
+LOL Pentium award bios seems to break or be lacking.
+CDROM booting is OUT.
+Large HDDs are OUT.

-LOL 4- although I havent fully tested Win9x,ME,NT, and Y2K- they should work fine.
+		4- although I havent fully tested Win9x,ME,NT- they should work fine.
-		5- a USB floppy drive *MAY* help here....sadly they only make 3 and 1/2 inch..
+		5- a USB floppy drive *MAY* help here....sadly they only make 3 1/2 inch..
 		6- these systems are ancient!!
 8088-486DX (w Pentium overdrive) so dont "expect much" (These were mostly PRE-Windows and PRE-INTERNET ERA PCs.)